bedapub/splicekit/README.md

 `$ pip install splicekit`

 Note that on some systems, pip is installing the executable scripts under `~/.local/bin`.
 However this folder is not in the PATH which will result in `command not found` if you try to run `$ splicekit` on the command line.
-To fix this, please execute `export PATH="$PATH:~/.local/bin"` (and add this to your `.profile`).
+To fix this, please execute:

+`export PATH="$PATH:~/.local/bin"`

 Another suggestion is to install inside a virtual environment (using `virtualenv`).

 If you would like to install splicekit directly from this repository, clone the repository into a folder, for example `~/software/splicekit`.
 Add the `~/software/splicekit` folder to $PYTHONPATH (`export PYTHONPATH=$PYTHONPATH:~/software/splicekit`).